nikkorap/NOBlueprinter-Editor/README.md

 - Basic Unity Editor knowledge

 ## Getting Started
-Download the repository as a zip, then follow the [Blueprinter Editor Guide](GUIDE.md) to open and set up the project.
+Download the latest Blueprinter Unity Project ZIP from the Releases page, then follow the [Blueprinter Editor Guide](GUIDE.md) to open and set up the project.

 For a more visual guide you can refer to [Draken’s Blueprinter Guide](https://docs.google.com/presentation/d/1DRlvonA4_T1rgQ8DB_7Mmis6tjg7ARDbe6uS63d4hSA/edit?usp=sharing)